Anyline/mobile-ocr-documentation-anyline/source/index.md

-ALFlashAlignmentTop | aligned at top, centered horizontally ALFlashAlignmentTopLeft | aligned at top left corner ALFlashAlignmentTopRight | aligned at top right corner ALFlashAlignmentBottom | aligned at bottom, centerd horizontally ALFlashAlignmentBottomLeft | aligned at bottom left corner ALFlashAlignmentBottomRight | aligned at bottom right corner
+ALFlashAlignmentTop | aligned at top, centered horizontally ALFlashAlignmentTopLeft | aligned at top left corner ALFlashAlignmentTopRight | aligned at top right corner ALFlashAlignmentBottom | aligned at bottom, centered horizontally ALFlashAlignmentBottomLeft | aligned at bottom left corner ALFlashAlignmentBottomRight | aligned at bottom right corner

 <a name="iosConfigModuleViewStoryboard"> </a>
-### 2. Configure the iOS ModuleView with Storyboards
+### 2. Configure with Storyboards
-1. Select "View" from the object library
+1. Select *View* from the object library
 2. Drag it onto the view of your view controller
 3. Change the class to the name of the module you want to use (AnylineBarcodeModuleView, AnylineMRZModuleView, AnylineEnergyModuleView)